-This is only mostly a cooking blog.
-There will be some discussion of beer, wine, “home economics” from the perspective of the happy owner of a Y chromosome.
-In 2009, shortly after the birth of my daughter, I was informed that the services at the non-profit at which I worked were no longer deemed necessary.
+In 2009, shortly after the birth of my daughter, I and about half of my colleagues were informed that the services at the non-profit at which we worked were no longer deemed necessary.
 On the day I came home to inform my wife that I was no longer employed, she was offered her dream job so my misery was mostly offset by her happiness.
 The catch was that we had to move from Washington, DC to San Diego.

 Second, I was a new father with a little person who could barely walk.
-Imagine your friend who always drinks too much at the end of a party and then imagine that they behave that way all day long.
-Can’t walk in a straight line, can’t form a complete sentence, cries for no apparent reason, seems incapable of finding the bathroom, drops food, etc. That’s years 1& 2 of parenting.
+Imagine your friend who always ends up plastered at the end of every party and then imagine that they behave that way all day long.
+Can’t walk in a straight line, can’t form a complete sentence, cries for no apparent reason, seems incapable of finding the bathroom, drops food, you have to carry them home, etc. That’s years 1 & 2 of parenting.
+All you kids should keep that in mind when you’re gettin’ busy.
 Don’t get me wrong, my daughter is awesome.
 Always has been and gets better every day.
-But I defy you to find anyone who’s taken care of a toddler and get them to describe them as “low maintenance”.
+But I dare you to stand in front of any parent drinking a glass of milk and ask them “Is it true that toddlers are low maintenance?”

 A few fondly held “principles” to consider before you traipse down my weird little rabbit hole: